devonfw-tutorials/katacoda-scenarios-dev/97_WIP--tutorial-compiler-restoreWorkspaceTutorial_restore-workspace-tutorial-compiler/step3.md

 ![clone_code.jpg](./assets/clone_code.jpg)

-\nPaste the URL to the &#39;git clone&#39; command to clone the repostitory.
+Paste the URL to the &#39;git clone&#39; command to clone the repostitory.
 For this tutorial we will use the original tutorials repository of the &#39;devonfw-tutorials&#39; GitHub account.

 When you run the command on your machine, you will of course need to customize the URL and add your personal GitHub name.
 So the command will be `git clone https://github.com/YourName/workspace-devon4ng.git`.
-\n